DataGalaxy included in the Gartner® Magic Quadrant™ for Metadata Management Solutions 2025

-Value governance: Ensuring data-driven business value
+Value governance: The New Frontier for maximizing & communicating data-driven business value

 To make a difference, businesses must go a step further.
 They must govern the value derived from data.